Is there still a place for porcelain dolls?

 Porcelain Doll Where to Buy

-Porcelain Baby Dolls
+Porcelain Dolls for Children

 Porcelain Dolls